altsaxofon/easy-reader/README.md

 4. [How to Set Up](#how-to-setup)
 5. [Troubleshooting](#not-working)

-An easy to use audio book player for the elderly, made in python to run on a Raspberry Pi.
+An easy to use audio book player for the elderly, runnin in python on Raspberry Pi Zero 2W.

 The goal of this project is to create a simple audiobook reader for users with impared vision, low mobility or that in any other way have a hard time interacting with touch screens.
 In this case, my grandmother in-law.